-The appropriate clothing and footwear for PE is a T-shirt, shorts and gym shoes with non-marking soles.
+The appropriate clothing and footwear for PE is a white T-shirt, black or dark blue shorts and gym shoes with non-marking soles.
 These are necessary for health and safety reasons and your co-operation is requested to ensure that pupils are equipped to participate in the PE lessons.
 Please note there is a requirement that all jewellery is removed prior to undertaking physical education activities.
 Earrings cannot be taped up.